red-gate/web-kata/kata-ts-7.md

         1. **Note** You should only need to change `ProductContainer` component
 1. create a voting button/div next to the remove div in the `ProductItem` component
     1. add a voting button/div in the `ProductItem` component
+    1. add support for a voting action in `products.ts`
     1. dispatch a voting action to increment a vote
     1. in the products reducer add a `votes` dictionary next to the `product` array in the products state
         1. each key will be the a product and the value will be the vote count